 Costa Rican cuisine is fresh and flavorful.
-Most Costa Rican meals are made with fresh ingredients.
-Sierpe is a small town, but it has multiple options when it comes to having an authentic Costa Rican dining experience.
+Sierpe is a small town, but it offers an authentic Costa Rican dining experience.

 Gallo pinto is a traditional Costa Rican breakfast dish that consists of rice and beans.
 Black beans are typically the type of beans that are used in this dish.
 The beans are mixed with the rice along with other seasonings to create a flavorful combination.
 Gallo pinto is often paired with scrambled eggs and fruit to make a hearty, complete breakfast.

 Casado is a typical Costa Rican dish that is served at many of the restaurants in Sierpe.
 Casado is an assorted combination of rice, black beans, fresh vegetables, a small salad and typically the meat of your choice.
 The meat portion of casado can be chicken, beef, fish or pork.